bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-04-07 10:22 Monday

+- [ ] We should only show the most recent _n_ data input columns.

 - [ ] Check that clicking in an Actual and then defocussing doesn't result in error

 - [ ] Slicing the columns list to limit columns results in no unsaved Actuals being shown

+- [ ] Use Marko's new site config to set the number of data entry columns shown?